 COVID-19 outbreak: How Maharajganj in Uttar Pradesh became coronavirus-free district

-Lucknow, Apr 18: Maharajganj in eastern Uttar Pradesh has successfully fought against the sprad of the novel coronavirus outbreak.
+Lucknow, Apr 18: Maharajganj in eastern Uttar Pradesh has successfully fought against the spread of the novel coronavirus outbreak.
 This district has become the state's second district to be coronavirus- free, officials said on Friday.

-Pilibhit was the first district in the state to be coronavirus-free district in Uttar Pradesh earlier this week.
+Pilibhit was the first district in the state to be coronavirus free district in Uttar Pradesh earlier this week.

 Amid COVID-19 crisis, Madhya Pradesh govt in talk with BJP leaders on cabinet formation

-The plan to let the district become coronavirus-free involved sealing affected areas, sanitisation and tracking the contacts of Tablighi Jamaat members.
+The plan to let the district become coronavirus-free involved sealing affected areas, sanitising and tracking the contacts of Tablighi Jamaat members.
 This strategy became successful after all the six COVID-19 patients in Maharajganj tested negative for the second time.

 According to district magistrate Ujjwal Kumar, there are no fresh cases of coronavirus in Maharajganj at present and the reports of 36 family members of the six patients were also tested negative.